leomakino/learn-data-engineer-topics/PySpark/5 - Introduction to PySpark/0 - Best Practices.md

+## Getting to know PySpark

-*cluster computing: A cluster is a group of inter-connected computers or hosts that work together to support applications and middleware (e.g. databases).
+cluster computing: A cluster is a group of inter-connected computers or hosts that work together to support applications and middleware (e.g. databases).
 In a cluster, each computer is referred to as a “node”.

+Splitting up your data makes it easier to work with very large datasets because each node (separate computer) only works with a small amount of data.
+The data processing and computation are performed in parallel over the nodes in the cluster.

+Deciding whether or not Spark is the best solution for your problem:
+- Is my data too big to work with on a single machine?
+- Can my calculations be easily parallelized?

 sc - SparkContext - connection to the cluster spark - SparkSession - interface with that connection, platform for cluster computing.